-The “key” serves as a bridge: Keys connects Christians in the USA to expanding missions work abroad (especially in post-Soviet countries).
-Keys also aims to connect missionaries with resources, churches, other strategic para-church organizations and individuals.
+The "key" serves as the bridge: Keys connects Christians, in the USA, to expanding missions work (mostly in Eurasia).
+Keys also aims to connect missionaries with resources, churches and other strategic para-church organizations and individuals.
 Ultimately it is all about connecting people with Jesus!

 A History of Keys

 During the days of the Soviet Union we, in the West, were severely limited in being able to minister to our brothers and sisters in Eurasia, held behind the "Iron Curtain."
 We prayed for God to help them, but had very little knowledge of their day-to-day situation.
 Now we can work together.

 A door has been opened to us.
 In 1998, Dr. Joseph Tson (an Evangelist/Bible Teacher) from Romania requested Keys Ministries to consider partnering with a Eurasian Seminary to

 provide Biblical training for individuals in the former Soviet Union.
 This new school was already ministering within its country and Joseph envisioned it to grow and provide theological training for students from all across Eurasia, where such opportunity was not available.
 The school had the people and the place that could be expanded if partners were willing to provide funding and specialized resources to develop the vision.

 Palmer Long a founder of Keys Ministries and a friend of Dr. Joseph Tson combined visions and began to work with the local believers.
 The school began in 1995 with 14 full and